FTDS-assignment-bay/p2-final-project-ftds-017-hck-group-01/README.md

 - **Docker**: Containerization to ensure reproducibility of the data pipeline.
 - **Apache Airflow**: Orchestration and automation of the data pipeline.
 - **PostgreSQL**: Data storage and retrieval.
-- **K-Means Clustering**: Used for building and training the customer segmentation model.
 - **Python**: Primary programming language for data processing, analysis, and modeling.
 - **Streamlit & Huggingface**: Building an application for the model and recommender system.